 N601 Geriatric Nursing - 150 Clock Hrs / 6.67 Credit Hrs

-Theory = 75 hrs

-Lab = 0 hrs

-Clinical &/or Clinical Simulation = 75 hrs

 This course is offered for professional nursing students and is accompanied by clinical experience in a long term care facility.
 It is designed to be taken at a point in the curriculum when students will have an understanding of the complexity experienced in the nursing care of patients with multiple chronic illness, diagnoses and medications.
 It will include the concepts of: medical and post-surgical long term care, gerontological nursing care, and restorative care, physical comfort and safety measures, asepsis, infection control, nursing care procedures and nutrition in the long term care setting.
 Special needs and problems of advanced years in wellness and illness is taught along with the restorative care required for chronic health problems.
 Resources, family caretaker involvement and the professional nurses' role and responsibility as it relates to the geriatric patient is studied.
 Health promotion, disease prevention and the importance of caregiver and patient teaching and counseling are stressed.
 Integration of knowledge continues in this course and is demonstrated in the clinical setting through care giving activities for patients with actual and potential health problems and through student's assessment and nursing process assignments.
 This course includes gerontologic problems of each body system, rehabilitation, physical comfort and safety, personal patient care and nutrition.